What is Pancake Day? Where does it come from? What do you put in a pancake for Shrove Tuesday?

-As part of his ongoing Archival Moments series, Larry Dohey of the Archives of the Roman Catholic Archdiocese of St. John’s writes:
+As part of his Archival Moments series, Larry Dohey, then with the Archives of the Roman Catholic Archdiocese of St. John’s, wrote:

 Mardi Gras literally means "Fat Tuesday" in French.
 The day is also known as Shrove Tuesday (from "to shrive," or hear confessions) or Pancake Tuesday.
 The custom of making pancakes comes from the need to use up fat, eggs and dairy before the fasting and abstinence of Lent begins.